-FAMILY LIFESTYLE & STORYTELLING
+FAMILY LIFESTYLE & DOCUMENTARY

 Have you ever looked at a photo and been transported right back to where you were when you took it (or maybe had it taken)?
 I've always loved that feeling.
 A photo that captures exactly what was going on right at that moment in time.
 What was happening, how we were feeling, it can be like magic.